Redberry Lake (Saskatchewan)

-Redberry Lake is a lake near Hafford in the Canadian province of Saskatchewan.
-It is a medium-sized saline lake within an area characterized by mostly freshwater aquatic environments.
-The lake makes up the core protected area of the Redberry Lake (UNESCO) Biosphere Reserve, and is a federal bird sanctuary of the same name.
-It is an Important Bird Area (IBA) of Canada designated as Redberry Lake (SK 005).
+Redberry Lake is a kettle salt lake near Hafford in the Canadian province of Saskatchewan.
+Named after the buffaloberry, it is a medium-sized saline lake within an area characterized by mostly fresh water aquatic environments.
+The lake makes up the core protected area of the Redberry Lake (UNESCO) Biosphere Reserve and is a federal bird sanctuary of the same name.
+It is also an Important Bird Area (IBA) of Canada and its northern most island is the location of the provincial Redberry Wildlife Refuge (52.7001°N 107.2006°W).
 A small regional park is situated at the north-west corner of the lake.
 The countryside surrounding Redberry Lake is typical of the aspen parkland biome of which it is a part.